ianhattendorf/sensi-api/README.md

 See [ianhattendorf/sensi-monitor](https://github.com/ianhattendorf/sensi-monitor) for a usage example.

 ## Testing
 The integration test hits the Sensi servers and expects to receive a response from an online thermostat.
-You'll need to provide an `app.properties` file with your credentials (see `test/resources/app.properties.example`).
+You'll need to provide an `app.properties` file with your credentials (see `app.properties.example`).

 ## Maven
 ```xml